Free Florida Permit Test 2026

 Parental Consent Form (for Minors)

 If you’re under 18, you must have a parent or legal guardian with you to sign a parental consent form.
-They’ll also need to provide proof of identity and relationship to you, like their driver’s license and your birth certificate listing them as a parent.
+They’ll also need to provide proof of identity and their relationship to you, such as their driver’s license and your birth certificate listing them as a parent.

 TLSAE Course Completion Certificate

 Don’t forget your Traffic Law and Substance Abuse Education (TLSAE) course completion certificate.
 You won’t be able to get your permit without proof that you completed this course.
-The certificate should have been given to you when you finished the course, either in person or online.
+The certificate should have been issued to you upon completing the course, either in person or online.

 Once you have all these documents gathered, double-check that you have everything and head to the DMV.
 Making an appointment beforehand is a good idea to avoid long wait times.
 And don’t forget to bring a book or something to keep you occupied while you wait – DMV lines are notorious for moving slowly.